Weather of 2010: January 4–5

 On January 4, heavy rain fell in Brazil.

 Heavy snow fell in northern China and grounded hundreds of flights on the 4th.
-It and forced Hong Kong's Financial Secretary John Tsang and Monetary Authority Chief Executive Officer Norman Chan to cancel a trip to Beijing.
+This forced Hong Kong's Financial Secretary John Tsang and Monetary Authority Chief Executive Officer Norman Chan to cancel a trip to Beijing.
 Beijing was hit by a blizzard starting the evening of the 2nd, with 70–80% of flights canceled out of Beijing Capital International Airport on January 4.
 Close to 20 cm of snow fell in the north of the city, and close to 25 cm in Seoul.
 Schools across the area were closed, and Premier Wen asked local governments to ensure safe transportation, continued food supplies, and continued agricultural production.
 Continued snowstorms were forecast for the city of Beijing and the province of Inner Mongolia.
 It was also predicted on January 7 for snow to reach the provinces of Jiangsu, Anhui, Henan and Hubei on January 9 according to China National Radio.
 One person was killed in Xinjiang Autonomous Region as a result of the storm.
 Emergency services handed out extra cattle fodder in Tibet.

 Japan's Hokkaido island was hit by heavier snowfall, causing heavy travel disruption and some airport closures.

 By January 4 about 30 people, including 28 children and an elderly man, died from cold-related causes in the last 11 days across Bangladesh as snow and a cold wave swept over the north and center of the nation.
 Freezing fog also occurred on the 4th in Punjab, India.
 Some parts of Bangladesh were the hardest hit with temperatures plummeting as low as 6 °C according to meteorologist Sanaul Haque, who predicted the cold wave may continue for another day.

 The New Brunswick villages of Upper Cape and Port Elgin were devastated as a massive hurricane-strength blizzard hit Nova Scotia, New Brunswick and Prince Edward Island on January 4, causing massive blackouts in its wake.

 Light snow briefly fell in Lebanon, Jordan, Israel and Palestine and further snow was reported in Niigata, Japan.

 Heavy rain and severe cold hit southern Bangladesh and Italy.